6 Spatial and temporal patterns of the terrestrial carbon cycle

 • The shapes of the diurnal cycles in \(I_0\) and GPP are notably different for BR-Sa3.
 This may be an indication of water limitation on photosynthesis.

-In absence of disturbances influencing ecosystem C fluxes, the net ecosystem exchange (NEE) is largely equivalent to the negative of NEP as defined in Section 5.1.6.
+In the absence of disturbances influencing ecosystem C fluxes, the net ecosystem exchange (NEE) is largely equivalent to the negative of NEP as defined in Section 5.1.6.
 NEE is what the atmosphere “sees” - it is the net C flux between the atmosphere and the land surface (here a forest vegetation).
 A negative NEE value indicates a net CO2 uptake by vegetation.
 Some notable patterns in the diurnal cycle of NEE are:

 • The diurnal cycle in NEE (Figure 6.10 d) is almost identical to the negative of the diurnal cycle in GPP.
 This reflects that variations in the net C balance of an ecosystem over the course of a day are strongly driven by photosynthetic CO2 uptake.
 Ecosystem respiration (Reco, the sum of autotrophic and heterotrophic respiration) varies less over the course of a day.